 TelCel has many plans that offer unlimited calling and texting, but none offer unlimited data.
 You can look at the charts above for what they offer.

 Verizon has a monthly plan with unlimited calling, texting, and data, but you will need a 4G world device.
-If you use over a half a GB in data in one day, your speeds will be slowed to 2G.
+If you use over half a GB of data in one day, your speeds will be slowed to 2G.

 There are some great T-Mobile and Movistar monthly cell phone plans, but none come with unlimited data.